arunvl88/Zero-Trust-Kubernetes/README.md

 * `sudo apt update` (47, 51): Updates the package lists to include Kubernetes packages after adding the new repository.
 * `sudo apt install -y kubeadm=1.28.1-1.1 kubelet=1.28.1-1.1 kubectl=1.28.1-1.1` (52): Installs the required Kubernetes packages: kubeadm (for initializing the Kubernetes control plane), kubelet (for running containers on the node), and kubectl (for managing the Kubernetes cluster).

+## 8. Initialize our Kubernetes cluster
+So long as you have everything complete so far, you can initialize the Kubernetes cluster now.
+Be sure to customize the first IP address shown here (not the second) and also change the name to match the name of your controller.

+`sudo kubeadm init --control-plane-endpoint=10.0.0.145 --node-name k8s-ctrlr --pod-network-cidr=10.244.0.0/16`
+After the initialization finishes, you should see at least four commands printed within the output.

 ## Adding Worker Nodes to Your Kubernetes Cluster
 Once you've initialized the Kubernetes control plane on your master node, you can add worker nodes to scale your cluster.
 Here's a breakdown of the steps to prepare and join a worker node running on Proxmox VE: